It’s time to have a somber national discussion about the [insert shooting tragedy here] tragedy.

 Before we get started, let’s go over a few basic ground rules.

-1. In the wake of the __________ tragedy it’s time for us all to come together as a nation and not assign blame.
+1. In the wake of the __________ tragedy, it’s time for us all to come together as a nation and not assign blame.
 This is not the time, for example, to talk about how it’s easier to purchase a gun in America than it is to vote (or buy French cheese).
-And I quote White House spokesman Jary Carney, speaking about the murder in Connecticut of at least 18 children:
+I fact-checked the graphic below, it’s for real:

 “I’m sure [there] will be rather a day for discussion of the usual Washington policy debates,but I don’t think today is that day,” Carney said.